Ross-Shire Attractions and Local Information

 Picture framing, Highland crafts, second hand goods, teas and coffees.
 The Cromarty Gallery runs annual art exhibitions showing works by contemporary Highland and local artists.
 There are regular changing exhibits throughout the year.
 The gallery actively promotes new emerging artists, offering them the opportunity to exhibit and promote their work both to local national and international visitors.
 Tel 01381 600816

 Avoch - Fortrose - Chanonry Point, 7 miles.
 Dolphins and seals both may be seen on this family walk.

 Fortrose - Swallow Den - Rosemarkie, 1.86 miles.
 A short scenic, circular walk.

 Drumderfit Hill Walk, 3.11 miles.
 A delightful, little-known walk, which takes you up to one of the many Iron Age forts in the area.

 Fairy Glen, 1.24 miles.
 A popular walk exploring a wooded gorge and reaching two attractive waterfalls.

 Theatre & Cinemas

-A trip to the historic, Gaelic city of Inverness with its culture, shops and excellent restaurants is highly recommended during your stay, where you can indulge in 'the craic' with the locals (Gaelic for chat and lighthearted conversation).
-Only 25 minutes' drive from Rosehaugh and The Black Isle.
+A trip to the historic, Gaelic city of Inverness with its culture, shops and excellent restaurants is highly recommended during your stay, where you can indulge in 'the craic' with the locals (Gaelic for chat and lighthearted conversation) - only 25 minutes' drive from Rosehaugh and Bay Farm.

 Birds & Wildlife